meancrazy/Reinforced.Stroke/README.md

 WHERE [o].[Total] = 0
 ```

-(columns and tables changed according to EF mappings)
+(columns and tables changed according to EFCore mappings)